 - Racers are expected to pack in and pack out or make use of the garbage receptacles provided.
 Any racers found littering will be disqualified from the race.

-- Headphones/earbuds must not be worn while on the course!
+- Headphones/earbuds must not be worn while on the course.

 Once registered, racers will receive 3-4 newsletters with relevant info.
-Until then here are last year’s, purely for reference:

-The Spring 2017 Newsletter is here.
+The First Racer Newsletter for 2018 is now here.